RaphaelAndresAndres/WSK/README.md

 # WSK

 This is a simple simulation program without using any third-party libraries.
+Link at https://projektwsk.pages.dev/

 ## How to use it